Climate Change Glossary

 End-of-Life

 The final disposition of a product.
 For GHG emission purposes, the end of a product’s life has the potential to generate GHG emissions.
-For example, forest products disposed of in uncapped landfills can emit carbon dioxide (CO2) or methane over time.
+For example, forest products disposed of in uncapped landfills can emit carbon dioxide (CO2) or methane over time as they decay.
 End-of-life GHG emissions are included in cradle-to-grave analyses but are not included in cradle-to-gate analyses.

 F